Aaron-Thai/ATM/README.md

 7. Write something to explain your work
 > TIP: You can use Markdown Preview Enhanced to preview your README file
 8. Go to Source Control and Initalize Repository (you may have to sign in to your GitHub account)
-9. Write a brief message like "created webpage" and Commit the changes and Publish
+9. Write a brief message like "created webpage" and Commit the changes and Publish to your public repository
 10. Your files have now been uploaded onto a GitHub repository!
 Go to your GitHub account to check it out.

 **PART 2:** Host the webpage via GitHub Pages
-1.
+1. Go to your repository on GitHub
+2. Go to the Settings of that repository
+3. On the left under Code and Automation to go Pages
+4. Under "Branch" select "main" and click Save
+> TIP: Hosting your webpage may take a couple minutes, so get a drink and refresh the page
+5. When it says "Your site is live" your HTML webpage is now up for the internet to see!
+> TIP: Edit the "About" and README.md on your GitHub repository to conveniently include the link to your site